RibbitVPN/ribbitvpn.github.io/README.md

 Leap into freedom online with Ribbit VPN – secure, private, and fast.

 Ribbit VPN: Hop past the limits and into a world of online freedom.

+# Building app from source
+If you want the app clone the repo yourself and build it yourself I aint going to build and upload binaries for linux and bimbows too

+If you cant do it yourself maybe your mentally retarded or suffering from [Intellectual Disability](https://en.wikipedia.org/wiki/Intellectual_disability)